ibaaj/distillfeed/README.md

 ## arXiv daily digest

-The bundled arXiv source has its own retrieval, scoring and digest settings.
+The bundled arXiv source has its own retrieval, scoring and digest settings inspired by this [project](https://github.com/ibaaj/arxiv-digest).
 Its first update can look back several days, so a weekend or holiday demo is not limited to that day's announcement feed.

 ![DistillFeed arXiv daily digest](docs/images/arxiv-digest.png)